Psychedelic Harm Reduction

 - Co-facilitated several day-long trainings with and for the Zendo Project

-- Currently in training with the Multi Disciplinary Association for Psychedelic Studies (MAPS) to become one of the first MDMA-assisted psychotherapists in the United States.
-(This therapy is not yet available in States, however, but hopefully will be legal in the near future.)
+- Completed MTC1 of the Multi Disciplinary Association for Psychedelic Studies (MAPS)’ MDMA-assisted psychotherapy training.
+This therapy is not yet available in States, however, but hopefully will be legal in the near future.
+I am among the first and very few clinicians in the country to have undergone this training.

-- Regularly present Grand Rounds at medical schools and hospitals on the topic of the Clinical Applications of Psychedelic Medicine
+- Regularly present at medical schools, hospitals, and conferences on the topic of the Clinical Applications of Psychedelic Medicine (see samples below)

 - Shadowed at various ketamine clinics to better understand the use of the drug in the treatment of depression